andreas-zeller/andreas-zeller.github.io/_posts/2021-07-27-Reviewing-across-fields-ICSE-PLDI-CCS.md

 ## Final Thoughts

 Serving in a number of different communities is enlightening - not only as it comes to the differences in the review process, but also in review culture, research methodology, and core values of the respective communities.
-I would strongly recommend for any researcher to occasionally review outside of their comfort zone - and conversely, have program committees explicitly include reviewers from outside of the community.
+I would strongly recommend for any researcher to occasionally review outside of their comfort zone - and conversely, _have program committees explicitly include reviewers from outside of the community_.
 Investigating the different scientific cultures in subfields of computer science might make a great research topic in itself.

 > **"I would strongly recommend for any researcher to occasionally review outside of their comfort zone."**

 My less then stellar experience in reviewing for CCS leaves me worried about research culture in the security community.
 For me, science is about the accumulation and distillation of knowledge, not about who is better than whom.
 If at all, "better" research comes through significance, not through a metric.
 Yet, as long as we keep on bragging about metrics, we will have more and more incremental papers – and exhausted reviewers.

 Bragging and overclaiming is a problem I see at all conferences.
 Since few years, the quality I now appreciate most in papers is _honesty_: Here's what we did, here's what it does, here's when we know it works, here's what will not work.
-Being honest, being disciplined, showing respect are values we must cherish and where we must lead by example.
+Being honest, being dependable, showing respect are values we must cherish and [where we must lead by example](https://ethics.acm.org/code-of-ethics/).
 And anyone of us can start right now.